shelepuginivan/hakutest/website/docs/app/server.md

 If no arguments are provided, server will listen port specified in the configuration (see [Server configuration](/docs/configuration/server#port)).

-You can override `port` by specifying it as the first argument.
+You can override the default port with a flag `-p|--port`.
 The port must be an integer in the range 1024 to 65535.

 ### Examples